-As the week turns to weekend, merrymakers rush to bottle shops at a drop of a hat.
+As the week turns to the weekend, merrymakers rush to bottle shops at the drop of a hat.
 For the love of booze, how passionately they would have wished for a home bar is something that doesn’t surprise.
 After all, there is no greater happiness on a Friday night than booze coming easy.
 And, serving drinks to friends and family right within the comfort of your home is a feeling best described as exulting with slight undertones of pride maybe.

-If you’re someone having a serious relationship with booze and keen on stocking up your house bar with the best-of-breed, our guide is the answer.
+If you’re someone having a severe relationship with booze and keen on stocking up your house bar with the best-of-breed, our guide is the answer.
 Inside, we have provided step-to-step instructions on what you all need to do to build a successful and efficient home bar.
 So, without further ado, let’s dive right in.

 One common mistake while stocking home bars is choosing rare and expensive spirits that impress the guests certainly but are of no use on a general day.
 Think about it, don’t you prefer sipping over an exquisite glass of wine in the company of your friends instead of having it after a day at work?
 Of course, you do!
-Don’t forget that the first customer of your home bar is you, and so you must always pick alcohol you prefer; brands that suit your personal taste.
+Don’t forget that the first customer of your home bar is you, and so you must always pick alcohol you prefer, brands that suit your taste.

 Since the idea of building a well-stocked home bar is tempting, it’s obvious to indulge just a bit more and splurge.
 However, mind you that such an investment is no investment and regretted later.
 Slow and steady is the ideal approach.
 Don’t try to build Rome overnight, instead make one move at a time.
 Begin with stocking up liquors and ingredients you essentially need to make cocktails.
 Gradually, add more variety to the shelves and include garnishes.
 You can also try adding a range of glassware at the counter.
 They make for a beautiful sight, we bet.

 Handpicking a few from the oceanic variety of alcohol is always a challenge.
 However, it’s an important thing to do because your hard-earned money is involved.
-To begin with, buy a plenty of gin, one of the most popular base spirits for preparing cocktails.
+To begin with, buy plenty of gin, one of the most popular base spirits for preparing cocktails.
 Then, bring home vodka, scotch whiskey, wine, tequila, and rum.
 Pick your selection one after the other and refrain from going into overdrive.
 Don’t lose your money in action.
-Also, it’d be wise if you arrange for colas and sodas for teetotalers.
-They don’t drink, but they should be having something to sip over as they feast on pizzas at a party.
+Also, it’d be wise if you arranged for colas and sodas for teetotalers.
+They don’t drink, but they should have something to sip over as they feast on pizzas at a party.

 Mixers are important.
-As you decide stocking mixers, begin with club soda, tonic water, Cola or Sprite, cranberry juice, orange juice, ginger ale, and pineapple juice.
+As you decide on stocking mixers, begin with club soda, tonic water, Cola or Sprite, cranberry juice, orange juice, ginger ale, and pineapple juice.
 As for the garnishes, cocktail olives, horseradish, lemons, and Tabasco sauce will do the trick.

 That’s a wrap to this guide on stocking a home bar on a budget.
 For more such posts, keep following this space.
 The interesting ones will be covered on our website.